mistermicheels/learning-notes/architecture-design/architectural-boundaries-details/Separation-mechanisms.md

 -   Use mechanisms offered by the programming language (classes, interfaces, packages, modules, …)
 -   Communication through simple method calls
     -   Fast, don't have to worry about amount of communication passing boundary
+-   Easy to adjust and evolve the boundaries
+-   Might need additional enforcement if language mechanisms don't provide the necessary encapsulation
+    -   What prevents internal code on one side of the boundary from directly calling internal code on the other side of the boundary?
+    -   It could help to check this using automated tests or linting rules
 -   Not visible at deployment time
     -   Does not mean they are not important!
 When set up correctly, they can still help to isolate different parts of the system from each other in order to facilitate independent development by multiple persons or teams
 -   Only kind of boundary in monolithic systems